“`html

 How a Laser Technician Differs From an Esthetician

 A licensed esthetician performs facials, chemical peels, waxing, and other skin care services using non-laser equipment.
-A laser technician holds that esthetics foundation but adds specialized laser training and certification on top of it.
+A laser technician (NO FINANCIAL AID FOR THIS PROGRAM) holds that esthetics foundation but adds specialized laser training and certification on top of it.
 Some states treat the two roles as entirely separate tracks.
 In Virginia, the most common pathway moves through esthetics licensure first, then into laser-specific training.

 Think of esthetics as the prerequisite — and laser technology as the specialization that significantly expands your scope of practice and earning potential.